jfdm/velo-lang/README.md

 Please consult the following project to generate the base virtual box image required, and how we approach the building of the artefact.

 https://github.com/jfdm/packer-idris

+You will also need to have working installations of [Katla](https://github.com/idris-community/katla) to facilitate source code highlighting.

 Once you have generated the image you can generate the artefact as follows: